SvnFrs/pfm-v1/README.md

 # This  is my project, and it is mine so I'm going to take full marks for it

+for compiling the code, you need to have the cjson library installed on your machine. these are the commands to compile the code.

 ```shell
 gcc -c testSave.c -o testSave.o
 ```